Advances in cancer immunotherapy may help autoimmune therapies defend themselves.

 All of us who follow cancer research, though, do know a (simplified) version of one genuine breakthrough in immunology, checkpoint blockade inhibitors, which garnered Nobel Prizes last October.

 These drugs take on one of deepest questions in cancer biology: why the immune system doesn’t snuff out cancer cells, which by definition are genetically abnormal, often wildly abnormal.

 Checkpoint blockades can hold off the T cells on patrol for just such outsiders.
 It turns out that a protein on the surface of tumor cells called PD-L1 can grab onto a surface protein on the T cell called PD-1 and so disarm the T cell.
 (Nothing to look at here, officer!
-Ignore my cute little oddities like multiple heads and antitank guns!)
+Ignore my multiple heads and antitank guns!)